apache/netbeans-tools/README.md

 # incubator-netbeans-tools
-Mirror of Apache NetBeans Tools (Incubating).
+Mirror of Apache NetBeans Tools.

 Repository of tools created and used by the Apache NetBeans community.